 This section only gives an overview about device alarms.
-What to do in case your device indicates an alarm condition is described in section "3.6.
-Alarms and monitoring".
+What to do in case your device indicates an alarm condition is described in section "3.6 Alarms and monitoring" on page 50.

-As a basic principle, all alarm conditions are signalled optically (text + message in the display), acoustically (if activated) and as a readable status and alarm counter via the digital interface.
-In addition, the alarms OT, OVP and PF are reported as signals on the analog interface.
+As a basic principle, all alarm conditions are signaled optically (text + message in the display), acoustically (if activated) and as a readable status and alarm counter via the digital interface.
+In addition, the alarms OT and OVP are reported as signals on the analogue interface.
 For later acquisition, an alarm counter can be read from the display or via digital interface.